Connect to Oracle Database or eBusiness Suite in a BizTalk Services Project

 In Server Explorer, expand BizTalk Adapter Service, expand the Management URL, and then expand LOB Types.

-In the Welcome window, click Next.
+In the Welcome window, select Next.

-In Connection Parameters, specify the following:
+In Connection Parameters, enter the following:

 Service Name: Required when Server is specified.